LoganSchmalz/static_analysis_final_project/README.md

 # Limitations

 This analysis has the following limitations:
-* Strict type-checking is not implemented to save time.
+* Type-checking is not implemented to save development time.
 Thus objects do not actually have to be well-defined, functions don't take particular types, variables can be reassigned a with a different type.
   * However, arguments passed into functions for references parameters are required to be instantiated as a reference.
+  * In a practical implementation, type-checking definitely prevents some odd programs that can be constructed currently with potentially ambiguous behavior.
 * Function bodies are not actually checked, since this is a relatively trivial extension by just running the full check process on each function body individually.
 * The book-keeping is not sufficient for the hypothetical scenario where a function returns references right now.
 There are no "lifetimes" or equivalent that would be able to keep track of this.
 * Vectors are not implemented, since the syntax is slightly different from object attributes I didn't feel like messing with it, but the rules would remain the same with the following important note: an element in a vector counts as a *second*-level child element to the vector, since the vector would first contain an array and then the array contains the elements (i.e. an access is actually `vec._internal_array[b]`).
 This would have required some slight adjustments as a result of the syntax `vec[b]` indicating a two-level step rather than a one-level step like `a.b`.